bioperl/bioperl.github.io/howtos/Beginners.md

 -sequence => "inputfasta.fa"
 ```

-Some EMBOSS programs will return strings, others will create files that can be read directly using .
-It's worth mentioning that another way to align sequences in Bioperl is to run a program from the EMBOSS suite, such as 'matcher'.
-This can produce an output file that Bioperl can read in using AlignIO:
+Some EMBOSS programs will return strings, others will create files that can be read directly using [Bio::SeqIO](http://search.cpan.org/search?query= Bio::SeqIO).
+It's worth mentioning that another way to align sequences in Bioperl is to run a program from the EMBOSS suite, such as *matcher*.
+This can produce an output file that Bioperl can read in using [Bio::AlignIO](http://search.cpan.org/search?query= Bio::AlignIO):

 ```perl
 my $factory = new Bio::Factory::EMBOSS;